 Stores offline files cache.
 Can be safely disabled.

 Speaks for itself!
-Have children serves a purpose, if not then you can safely disable.
+Having children serves a purpose, if not then you can safely disable them.

 Portable Device Enumerator Service

 Maybe needed for MP3 Players and Digital Cameras.
 OK to set to manual.

 Support for using software meant for older Windows operating systems.
 Can be set to manual or disabled.